 First one will activate (or force) displaying of errors on the screen.
-Second one will activate logging errors into the file.
-This file will be debug.txt in your wp-content folder.
+The second one will activate logging errors into the file.
+This file will be debug.log in your website wp-content folder.

 Why use WP Debug mode?

 Main reason for debug mode is to discover errors thrown by the PHP code.
-If you are working with development installation (your localhost, or server test enviroment), it’s highly recommended to use WP Debug mode.
+If you are working with development installation (your localhost, or server test environment), it’s highly recommended to use WordPress Debug mode.
 If you write your own plugins or themes, it is essential to use it.

 Debug mode is on, what now?

-For live environments, WP Debug mode should be used only if you get broken website or no access to it at all.
-Typical case is that you open your website (any page or only some pages), and instead of content you either get 505 internal server error, or you get blank screen.
-In most cases, if server is set correctly, errors will be logged in any case and you need to check error logs to find out what the problem is.
-But, if that is not the case, enable WP Debug mode through wp-config.php, and you will be able to see what the problem is.
+For live environments, WordPress Debug mode should be used only if you get broken website or no access to it at all.
+The typical case is that you open your website (any page or only some pages), and instead of content you either get 500 internal server error, or you get the blank screen.
+In most cases, if the server is set correctly, errors will be logged into the file and you need to check error logs to find out what the problem is.
+But, if that is not the case, enable WordPress Debug mode through wp-config.php, and you will be able to see what the problem is.

-When you get the error, that error includes path to the file where the error has happened.
-In 90% of the cases that is some plugin that is causing problem.
+When you get the error, that error includes the path to the file where the error has happened.
+In 90% of cases, the error is caused by some plugin.
 But, very often, you will see that error is in some WordPress file in wp-admin or wp-includes folders.
-If used normally, there should be no errors there, so that points again to a plugin that uses some WP function or class the wrong way.
-Debugging in that case can be a bit harder, but this will always (well, almost always) help:
+If used normally, there should be no errors there, so that points again to a plugin that uses some WordPress function or class the wrong way.
+Debugging, in that case, can be a bit harder, but this will always (well, almost always) help:

 - Disable all plugins.

-- If the problem is still there, theme is causing it, disable it to check.
+- If the problem is still there, the theme is causing it, disable it to check.